d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

-After ingesting the prefix, we are now ready to begin emitting the subsequent characters, each of which will be fed back into the model as the input at the subsequent sequence step.
+After ingesting the prefix, we are now ready to begin emitting the subsequent characters, each of which will be fed back into the model as the input at the subsequent time step.

 ```{.python .input}
 %%tab all